AASL announces 2014 Best Websites for Teaching & Learning

 Manager, Web Communications

-CHICAGO – The American Association of School Librarians (AASL) announced its 2013 Best Websites for Teaching & Learning at the American Library Association (ALA) Annual Conference in Chicago, Ill.
-The annual list honors the 25 Internet sites which provide enhanced learning and curriculum development for school librarians and their teacher collaborators.
-Now in its fifth year, the list is considered the "best of the best" by AASL.
+CHICAGO – The American Association of School Librarians (AASL) announced its 2014 Best Websites for Teaching & Learning at the American Library Association (ALA) Annual Conference in Las Vegas.
+The annual list honors 25 Internet sites that provide enhanced learning and curriculum development for school librarians and their teacher collaborators.
+Now in its sixth year, with 150 recognized sites, the list is considered the "best of the best" by AASL.

 - Media sharing: